snjagor/mcPStarMPPT/README.md

 mcPStarMPPT
 ===========

-### an opensource app for controlling ProStarMPPT* solar charge controllers
+## An opensource app for controlling ProStarMPPT* solar charge controllers

+This program is created for interacting with your solar charge controller from a terminal application on OSX or Linux (including RaspberryPi).
+(MS Windows may work as well, but thats up to you..)

+With this release (v1.02) everything is in basic working order.
+This release fixes: some semi-critical profile/update bugs for allowable zero values & input error checking, missing logs, and json output additions.
+See the ChangeLog for more info.

 ## Requirements